Discover Croydon u3a

 Q: What does the membership fee cover?

-A: Attendance at any of the talks, the Bulletins, Magazines, the Third Age Trust Periodical (5 p.a.) and access to the groups and activities.
+A: Attendance at any of the talks, the Bulletins, Magazines (see the link right for the Winter magazine), the Third Age Trust Periodical (5 p.a.) and access to the groups and activities.

 Q: What about the Groups?